 Once you have determined the floor load width of your bearers you can proceed to selecting the size of your bearers and your post spacings using a span table.
 At Softwoods we use only F7 Kiln dried treated pine in our decking substructure.
 It is possible to use timber of a lower stress grade, but we feel that in order to guarantee the long life and performance of your deck it is worth using quality materials.

 Span tables are made up of variables based on the engineering within the timber framing code of Australia.
-There are many differing span tables available, the following link has a number of tables for your use (***note** all for use under 1m high**)
+There are many differing span tables available, it’s recommended that you enquire about those that relate to your area.

 Please be aware that there are also many variables with regards to the engineering of decks that are raised above ground.
 The use of double bearers, as required in AS 1684.2 is important to note and we recommended that if your deck is to be over the height of a metre that you should contact us for a quote and to help you with your plan to ensure your safety and compliance with your local council or shire.

 For the purpose of our exercise we will use a span table for Decking bearers with a continuous span.
 In order to select the correct bearers we need to have established our floor load width, which in our case is 2 metres (always use the largest floor load width from within your structure)

 In order to use the table, select the floor load width from among the top line of the table (in this case 1200mm, 1800mm etc) our example is 2m (2000mm) and use the corresponding column (2400mm) below to select the appropriate size of bearer from the list on the left, and the post spacing measurement to match from within the column.